Side-On/Film-Pairs/README.md

 #### Features Left to Implement

-Unfortunately due to time restrictions to complete the project, I was unable to create a feature that allows the user to choose a difficulty setting.
-However I do plan to add this feature in the future.
+Unfortunately, due to time restrictions to complete the project, I was unable to create a feature that allows the user to choose a difficulty setting.
+However, I do plan to add this feature in the future.
 Once the button is clicked, the cards shown on the screen will increase and decrease depending on the setting chosen.
 The feature will give the user three options:
 Easy - 8 cards on display making four possible matches.